Yoast/wordpress-seo/readme.txt

 Release date: 2024-08-20

+Yoast SEO 23.3 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/release-20-8-24).

 #### Bugfixes

 * Fixes a bug where the Yoast tab would disappear when opening and closing the Site Settings in Elementor.